sourcey/libsourcey/doc/api-base.md

-This setting means the implementation should call the target function repeatedly until cancelled.
+This setting means the implementation should invoke the target function repeatedly until cancelled.
 The importance of this method to normalize the functionality of threadded and event loop driven [Runner](#classscy_1_1Runner) models.

 #### `public bool async() const`